datopian/flowershow/site/content/docs/publish-tutorial.md

 ## Prepare the content

 > [!warning] OS
-> Flowershow CLI is not yet supported on Windows.
+> Flowershow CLI has a basic support for Windows, but it hasn't been thoroughly tested on this OS yet.
+Please let us know of any unexpected issues.
-> See [this issue](https://github.com/flowershow/flowershow/issues/234) to learn about the progress on it so far.
+> Also, please note that on Windows you have to run Flowershow CLI in an admin console.
+You can open it by right-clicking on the Command Prompt (or e.g. PowerShell) and clicking on "Run as administrator".

 > [!note] Pre-requisites
 > [Node.js](https://nodejs.org/en/) installed